Project

 Actions #1

-Updated by Vladimir Nesterovsky 10 months ago
+Updated by Vladimir Nesterovsky over 1 year ago

 For the reference, per my older request Performance of SaxonHE 10.6 vs 11.2 the regression has started after 10.6 even in java.